maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/42-santa-barbara-county-clerk/all-elections/en/voting-basics/vote-disabilities.md

 priority: "Minor"
 ---

+Check Santa Barbara County's [Voter Assistance](https://countyofsb.org/care/elections/voting/voter-assistance.sbc) page for more information.

 #### Accessible Voting Places

-To determine whether a polling place is accessible, voters can **turn to the back cover of their sample ballot**.
-A wheelchair symbol means the polling place is accessible.
+To determine whether a polling place is accessible, voters can turn to the back cover of their County Voter Information Guide.

-If the polling place is not accessible, voters may call 1-800-SBC-VOTE to find the nearest accessible location or to request Curbside Voting at a polling place.
-If Curbside Voting is requested at a polling place, someone will alert the precinct officers, and they will bring the voting materials to the voter.
+If the polling place is not accessible, voters may call (800) SBC-VOTE to find the nearest accessible location or to request Curbside Voting at their polling place.
+To request Curbside Voting at a polling place or one of our office locations, please call (800) SBC-VOTE or (800) 722-8683.

 #### Accessible Voting Information

-Ballot information is available for the visually impaired on tape (State Information) and CD (Local Information).
-Tapes and CDs are available at Santa Barbara County Elections Office locations and may be requested by email or by calling 1-800-SBC-VOTE.

-For registration and election information, the Secretary of State has established a telecommunications device for voters who are hard of hearing.
-The TTY/TDD number is 800-833-8683.
+Ballot information is available in large font formats and via audio recordings.
+Please contact the Registrar of Voters office locations to request these formats.

+Accessible AutoMARK ballot-marking systems are available at all polling places as well as the three Registrar of Voters office locations.
+The AutoMARK provides an opportunity for voters who are blind, visually impaired, or have a disability or other conditions to traditionally mark a ballot without assistance.
+The AutoMARK has a Braille keypad, increased font size, and audio options as well as a touch screen.

-Easy Grip Pens and Handi Lens Magnifiers are also available upon request at all Vote Centers in Santa Barbara County.
+Easy Grip Pens, Handi Lens Magnifiers, and Accessible Vote Booth are available upon request at all polling places in Santa Barbara County.

-Check Santa Barbara County's [Voter Assistance](http://www.sbcassessor.com/Elections/VoterAssistance.aspx) page for extensive information.